 Poetry can be fun too.
 Even if you don't think of yourself as a poet, let loose and turn your emotions into words!

-Constructive criticism should be listened to, but insults aren’t.
+Constructive criticism should be listened to, but not insults.
 Don't listen to people who are there to hurt you.

 Writing should be a balance between what you want and what your audience will like.
 Finding that balance is key.